djoshuac/usu-acm-competition-2018/README.md

 - a description
 - an estimated difficulty level
-- 4-6 test cases
+- 4 or more test cases
 - a solution in at least C++, Python, and Java

-Put each problem in it's own directory named with following conventions:
+Put each problem in a directory named with following conventions:

     snake_case_name-<difficulty level in minutes>

 For example, `best_words-20` is a problem named "Best Words" that has a difficulty of 20 minutes.

-### Test cases format (for Hackerrank zip upload)

-Test cases for each problem should be stored in a subdirectory called `tests`.
-Within that subdirectory there should be two folders `input` and `output`.
+Each problem should have two subdirectories: `tests` and `solutions`

+### `tests`

+Store the inputs and outputs for each test case in `<PROBLEM>\tests\input` and `<PROBLEM>\tests\output`

-All the inputs for each test cases should be stored in the `input` directory following this format:
+All the inputs for the problem should be stored in the `<PROBLEM>\tests\input` directory following this format:

 > inputXX.txt

 *Where `X` is a digit from 0-9*

-All the outputs for each test cases should be stored in the `output` directory following this format:
+All the outputs for the problem should be stored in the `<PROBLEM>\tests\output` directory following this format:

 > outputXX.txt

 *Where `XX` mirrors the respective input*

+### `solutions`

+We need sample solutions using at least C++, Python, and Java.
+This is to ensure that a solution is possible using any of these standard programming languages.
+A person who uses an unverified language does so at their own discretion.

+This directory must have three subdirectories: `C++`, `Python`, and `Java`.
+Within each, store the code for the solution.
+(Multiple solutions are encouraged!
+Especially if they follow different strategies.
+Thus name solution accordingly.)

 --------------